List of Tension Member’s Posts-part 3.

 A Solved problem 4-4, Pult without block shear.

-This is the link to post 11: A Solved problem 4-4, P ult without – block shear.
+The link to post 11: A Solved problem 4-4, P ult without – block shear.

-Solved problem 4-6-P-ult with-block shear.
+Solved problem 4-6-Pult with-block shear.

 Determine if the channel and gusset plate are adequate for the applied tension load considering block shear.